-Special Olympics is a global inclusion movement using sport, health, education and leadership programs every day around the world to end discrimination against and empower people with intellectual disabilities.
+Special Olympics is a global inclusion movement using sport, health, education, and leadership programs every day around the world to end discrimination against and empower people with intellectual disabilities.
 Founded in 1968, Special Olympics Hawaii has grown to serve more than 4,700 athletes and unified partners on every island in our state.
 With the support of more than 11,000 coaches and volunteers, Special Olympics delivers 10 Olympic-type sports and over 50 games and competitions throughout the year.
-Special Olympics is supported by individuals, foundations and corporate partners.
-There is never a fee to any athlete or family to participate in Special Olympics programs.
+Special Olympics is supported by individuals, foundations, and corporate partners.
+There is never a fee for any athlete or family to participate in Special Olympics programs.